What does your child learn at school each day? Find information about our curriculum subjects here.

 In the EYFS, learning is carefully planned around the interests of the children to ensure that they acquire knowledge quickly and develop their understanding rapidly in a wide range of different areas.

 In Key Stage One and Two, pupils follow the national curriculum.
 The subjects are:

 "The outstanding curriculum, which is exciting and stimulating has a strong focus on first hand practical experiences, not just in the younger classes, but throughout the school.
 Theme days and weeks are part of the rich diet experienced by pupils.
 Key skills, not only of literacy, numeracy and information communication technology (ICT) but also personal, social and learning skills are developed in all subject areas."
 (Ofsted Inspection Report, June 2009)

 At Mandeville we developed a creative and challenging curriculum to respond to the particular needs of our pupils and to ensure that they all achieve their potential.
 This was entitled 'A Curriculum for Learning' and was introduced in September 2011.
 Learning is carefully planned around central themes and takes into account what the children already know, what they would like to find out and what it is required that they learn.
 In Key Stage One and Two, each class explores a theme every term which links subjects together through meaningful contexts and develops learning progressively.
 The themes provide a variety of experiences for pupils to acquire, develop and apply a range of knowledge, skills and understanding from across the curriculum.

 This curriculum was reviewed in line with the new 2014 national curriculum in order to ensure that it complies with legislation, promotes high levels of achievement and good behaviour, and prepares pupils for the opportunities, responsibilities and experiences of later life.

-For further information on our 'A Curriculum for Learning', please contact the school office.
+For further information on our 'A Curriculum for Learning', please see the document below and/or contact the school office.

 Key documents for parents/carers: